medvedevgroup/pla-index/README.md

 ## Reproducibility

-To reproduce the results from PLA-index, one can follow the `README` file inside the [Reproducibility](Reproducibility/README.md) folder.
+To reproduce the results related to the evaluation of the PLA-index, please follow the `README` file inside the [Reproducibility](Reproducibility/README.md) folder.
-For reproducing the PLA-Complexity results, follow the `README` file inside the [Reproducibility-PLA-Complexity](Reproducibility-PLA-Complexity/README.md) folder.
+To reproduce the results related to the PLA complexity of various datasets, please follow the `README` file inside the [Reproducibility-PLA-Complexity](Reproducibility-PLA-Complexity/README.md) folder.

 ## Citation